glpi-project/docdev/source/plugins/hooks.rst

    After a fields has been unlocked.
 Will receive the ``$_POST`` array used for the call.

 ``restrict_ldap_auth``
-   Aditional LDAP restrictions at connection.
+   Additional LDAP restrictions at connection.
 Must return a boolean.
 The ``dn`` string is passed as parameter.

 ``undiscloseConfigValue``
    Permit plugin to hide fields that should not appear from the API (like configuration fields, etc).
 Will receive the requested fields list.

 ``infocom``
-   Additional infocom informations oin an item.
+   Additional infocom information oin an item.
 Will receive an item instance as parameter, is expected to return a table line (``<tr>``).

 ``retrieve_more_field_from_ldap``
-   Retrieve aditional fields from LDAP for a user.
+   Retrieve additional fields from LDAP for a user.
 Will receive the current fields lists, is expected to return a fields list.

 ``retrieve_more_data_from_ldap``
-   Retrieve aditional data from LDAP for a user.
+   Retrieve additional data from LDAP for a user.
 Will receive current fields list, is expected to return a fields list.

 ``display_locked_fields``
    To manage fields locks.
 Will receive an array with ``item`` and ``header`` entries.
 Is expected to output a table line (``<tr>``).

 ``migratetypes``
-   Item types to migrate, will receive an array of types to be updated; must return an aray of item types to migrate.
+   Item types to migrate, will receive an array of types to be updated; must return an array of item types to migrate.

 Automatic hooks
 ^^^^^^^^^^^^^^^